-- Once you accept a bill, you have a contingent liability that will reduce the amount of credit available from your bank.
+- Once you accept a bill, you have a contingent liability that reduces the amount of credit available from your bank.

 - Your supplier may be able to use an accepted bill as a means of raising finance.

-- The responsibility for bank charges will be agreed in the contract with your supplier and noted on the bill of exchange.
+- The responsibility for bank charges is agreed in the contract with your supplier and noted on the bill of exchange.